-- 1) Inter-frame slice interleaving: In this scheme slices from multiple frames are interleaved (Figure 9(a)), - 2) Intra-frame slice interleaving: In this scheme slices from a video frame are interleaved (Figure 9(b)).
+- 1) Inter-frame slice interleaving: In this scheme slices from multiple frames are interleaved (Figure 9(a)), - 2) Intra-frame slice interleaving: In this scheme slices from a single video frame are interleaved (Figure 9(b)).

 In inter-frame slice interleaving, individual slice data packets (including any FEC) from multiple video frames are systematically written into a hypothetical $m \times n$ matrix-array of depth d, where d is the number of frames in the encoder buffer that can be interleaved.
 Each matrix-array is then read out by the interleaver frame-by-frame after which these slice data packets are encoded and streamed over virtual channels.
 If the interleaver has sufficient depth to interleave a number of video frames then channel fading that may affect slice data packets across multiple video frames will be uncorrelated.
-The same is applicable when interleaving slice-data packets of a given video frame.
-Both these approaches lend well and can be easily adapted for unequal error protection (UEP) described next.
+The same is applicable when interleaving slice-data packets of a single video frame.
+Moreover, both these approaches can be easily adapted for unequal error protection (UEP) described next.